Powder Coating Alloy Wheels in London: Durability, Finishes & Costs

 How long does powder coating last?

-Will powder coating affect wheel size or shape?
+Will powder coating affect wheel size, balance, or fitment?

 Yes.
-Powder coating is available in a wide range of colours and textures, including gloss, matte, satin, metallic, and even custom shades.
-This makes it easy to restore wheels to their factory look or completely transform your vehicle’s style.
+Powder coating is available in a wide range of colours and finishes, including gloss, satin, matte, metallic, and custom shades.
+This allows wheels to be restored to an OEM factory look or customised to suit personal style preferences.

 Is powder coating suitable for all alloy wheels?